sswam/allemande/doc/guide.md

 Please do not attempt to jailbreak the more censored models, as this may be against their terms of service, and might impact our access to those services.
 If you want to experiment with this, please ask permission.

 # Ally Chat User Interface Guide

+Note that the buttons are small and only the icons are visible, not any text.
+The "Name" text is visible as tool-tips on computers, but not on mobile.

 ## Simple Mode